Small Steps For a Dementia Friendly Home

 About PPP Taking Care

 At PPP Taking Care, we’re working on the next generation of products and services to help people age well.
-With our personal alarm services, we already help over 52,000 people stay in the homes they love.
+With our personal alarm services, we already help over 70,000 people stay in the homes they love.
+We provide a range of telecare devices that work along side the elderly alarm service including fall sensors, panic buttons and home sensors.
 We offer 24/7 help at the touch of a pendant or alarm unit, plus a medical support line staffed by qualified nurses.
 We also have pharmacists on hand to answer questions on pills and prescriptions.

 If you liked this...